clean-code-craft-tcq-1/test-for-analytics-RashmitaSoni/README.md

 # Test for Analytics

-Design tests for Analytics functionality on a Battery Monitoring System.
+Tests for Analytics functionality on a Battery Monitoring System.

-Fill the parts marked '_enter' in the **Tasks** section below.

 ## Analysis-functionality to be tested